entarot/TrackPlant3D-3D-organ-growth-tracking-framework-for-organ-level-dynamic-phenotyping/README.md

 - Folder **`[evaluation]`** : Contains the code for calculating the evaluation metrics of the plant organ tracking results.

 ### Downsampling
-Downsampling the point cloud can reduce the computational burden and the time cost for registration.In downsampling process, 3D Edge‑Preserving Sampling (3DEPS) [1] is used to downsample the point cloud.
+Downsampling the point cloud can reduce the computational burden and the time cost for registration.
+In downsampling process, 3D Edge‑Preserving Sampling (3DEPS) [1] is used.
-- File `3DEPS(python).py` is used for downsampling.
-First separating the original plant point clouds into point clouds containing only edge points and point clouds containing only non-edge points, respectively.
-Then applying FPS to sample 4096 points from both the edge part and the non-edge part, and merge the two parts into a combined point cloud with 8192 points.
-Finally using FPS to sample 256*(ratio) points from the edge part and to sample 256*(1-radio) points from the non-edge part, then merges the two parts into a new single point cloud with 256 points.
+- In the current version, File `3DEPS(python).py` is used for downsampling.
+The code first separates the original plant point clouds into point clouds containing only edge points and point clouds containing only non-edge points, respectively.
+Then it applies FPS to sample 4096 points from both the edge part and the non-edge part, and merge the two parts into a combined point cloud with 8192 points.
+Finally it uses FPS to sample 256*(ratio) points from the edge part and to sample 256*(1-radio) points from the non-edge part, then merges the two parts into a new point cloud with only 256 points.
 - Note: The downsampled point clouds are normalized via PointNet-style preprocessing (centering + unit sphere scaling).

 ### Registration